Diabetes diet: Create your healthy-eating plan

-Because carbohydrates break down into glucose, they have the greatest impact on your blood glucose level.
-To help control your blood sugar, you may need to learn to calculate the amount of carbohydrates you are eating so that you can adjust the dose of insulin accordingly.
+Because carbohydrates break down into sugar, they have the greatest effect on your blood sugar level.
+To help control your blood sugar, you may need to learn to figure out the amount of carbohydrates you are eating with the help of a dietitian.
+You can then adjust the dose of insulin accordingly.
 It's important to keep track of the amount of carbohydrates in each meal or snack.

 A dietitian can teach you how to measure food portions and become an educated reader of food labels.
-He or she can also teach you how to pay special attention to serving size and carbohydrate content.
+You also can learn how to pay special attention to serving size and carbohydrate content.

 Choose your foods

-A dietitian may recommend you choose specific foods to help you plan meals and snacks.
-You can choose a number of foods from lists including categories such as carbohydrates, proteins and fats.
+A dietitian may recommend you choose specific foods to help plan meals and snacks.
+You can choose a number of foods from lists that include categories such as carbohydrates, proteins and fats.

-One serving in a category is called a "choice."
-A food choice has about the same amount of carbohydrates, protein, fat and calories — and the same effect on your blood glucose — as a serving of every other food in that same category.
-For example, the starch, fruits and milk list includes choices that are 12 to 15 grams of carbohydrates.
+One serving in a category is called a choice.
+A food choice has about the same amount of carbohydrates, protein, fat and calories — and the same effect on your blood sugar — as a serving of every other food in that same category.
+For example, the starch, fruits and milk list includes choices that are all between 12 and 15 grams of carbohydrates.

-Some people who have diabetes use the glycemic index to select foods, especially carbohydrates.
-This method ranks carbohydrate-containing foods based on their effect on blood glucose levels.
+Some people who live with diabetes use the glycemic index to select foods, especially carbohydrates.
+This method ranks carbohydrate-containing foods based on their effect on blood sugar levels.
 Talk with your dietitian about whether this method might work for you.

 A sample menu

 - Breakfast.
-Whole-wheat bread (1 medium slice) with 2 teaspoons jelly, 1/2 cup shredded wheat cereal with a cup of 1 percent low-fat milk, a piece of fruit, coffee
+Whole-wheat bread (1 medium slice) with 2 teaspoons jelly, 1/2 cup shredded wheat cereal with a cup of 1% low-fat milk, a piece of fruit and coffee.

 - Lunch.
-Roast beef sandwich on wheat bread with lettuce, low-fat American cheese, tomato and mayonnaise, medium apple, water
+Roast beef sandwich on wheat bread with lettuce, tomato and mayonnaise, medium apple and water.

 - Dinner.
-Salmon, 1 1/2 teaspoons vegetable oil, small baked potato, 1/2 cup carrots, 1/2 cup green beans, medium white dinner roll, unsweetened iced tea, milk
+Salmon, 1 1/2 teaspoons vegetable oil, small baked potato, 1 tsp margarine, 1/2 cup carrots, 1/2 cup green beans, medium dinner roll and unsweetened iced tea.

-What are the results of a diabetes diet?
+What are the results of this kind of diet?

-Embracing your healthy-eating plan is the best way to keep your blood glucose level under control and prevent diabetes complications.
-And if you need to lose weight, you can tailor it to your specific goals.
+Embracing a healthy-eating plan is the best way to keep your blood sugar level under control and prevent diabetes complications.
+And if you need to lose weight, you can tailor the plan to your specific goals.

-Aside from managing your diabetes, a diabetes diet offers other benefits, too.
-Because a diabetes diet recommends generous amounts of fruits, vegetables and fiber, following it is likely to reduce your risk of cardiovascular diseases and certain types of cancer.
-And consuming low-fat dairy products can reduce your risk of low bone mass in the future.
+Aside from managing your diabetes, a healthy diet offers other benefits too.
+Because this diet recommends generous amounts of fruits, vegetables and fiber, following it is likely to lower your risk of cardiovascular diseases and certain types of cancer.
+And eating low-fat dairy products can reduce your risk of low bone mass in the future.

 Are there any risks?

-If you have diabetes, it's important that you partner with your doctor and dietitian to create an eating plan that works for you.
-Use healthy foods, portion control and scheduling to manage your blood glucose level.
-If you stray from your prescribed diet, you run the risk of fluctuating blood sugar levels and more-serious complications.
+If you live with diabetes, it's important that you partner with your health care provider and dietitian to create an eating plan that works for you.
+Use healthy foods, portion control and a schedule to manage your blood sugar level.
+If you don't follow your prescribed diet, you run the risk of blood sugar levels that change often and more-serious complications.